IAmHughes/Anki-Templates-For-Language-Learning/README.md

 # Anki-Templates-For-Language-Learning
 This repo contains templates for Anki, the SRS.
 Specifically for language learners and polygots.
-It has specific styles for languages that use gender as well (i.e. masculine, feminine, neuter)
+It has specific styles for languages that use gender as well (i.e. masculine, feminine, neuter).

 ### Acknowledgements:
 - [Fluent Forever](http://www.fluent-forever.com/) - This is the method I am using with Anki to learn languages